 Misconception #3: My horse can’t stay warm outside in the cold.

 Truth: The horse possesses a highly effective thermoregulation system.
 Piloerection gives the horse’s hair coat the ability to stand up, lay down and change direction via hair erector muscles trapping warm air and creating an insulating layer.
 Blanketing prevents this ability and if applied long term can cause hair erector muscles to atrophy.
 Any muscle can atrophy without exercising for a period of time.
-Of course, blanketing may be required for underweight, older or compromised individuals.
-If required, provide a variety of thicknesses appropriate for the current weather.
-Be mindful of the fact that they can’t take it off if they get hot or change into a warmer blanket if they get cold and that the entire body heats up or cools down.
+Of course, blanketing may be required for a variety of reasons including but not limited to:

 Allow your herd to live and eat together full time.
 Doing so promotes movement and provides the psychological and physical comforts of a herd animal.
 Hierarchy will always exist, but the majority of time aggressive behavior is associated with food aggression.
 If free choice forage is available, the intensity of dominant combative behavior typically subsides.